processing/art-plus-code/_curriculum/01-02_Lessons.md

 **Mini-Challenge:** Can you tell which value determines the canvas width and which value determines the canvas height?
 {: .notice--warning}

-**Tips:** Similar to the logic of image editing software, you can only create one canvas per sketch.
+**Tip:** Similar to the logic of image editing software, you can only create one canvas per sketch.
 Additionally, it’s not possible to animate canvas size while a sketch is playing.
 {: .notice--success}